MLOps engineer: complete hiring guide with job description

 Start with someone who can build and maintain production systems.

 Your ideal candidate has strong experience with Docker and Kubernetes.
+Current job posting data shows Kubernetes appears in 17.6% and Docker in 15.4% of MLOps listings, confirming these as non-negotiable skills.
 They have built CI/CD pipelines before, probably using Jenkins, GitLab CI, or GitHub Actions.
 They understand monitoring and logging with tools like Prometheus, Grafana, or DataDog.

 Cloud platform expertise is non-negotiable.
 Most ML workloads run on AWS, Azure, or GCP.
 Your candidate should know how to provision resources, manage costs, and design for reliability across regions.

 The ML knowledge can be basic.
 They need to understand what models do, how training differs from inference, and why data quality matters.
-They do not need to derive backpropagation from first principles.
+They don’t need to derive backpropagation from first principles.

-Here’s what separates MLOps engineers from data scientists.
+Here’s what sets MLOps engineers apart from data scientists.

 Automation thinking - Everything should run without manual intervention.
 Model retraining, data validation, deployment, rollback.
 If a human has to click buttons, the system is not production-ready.